Prostate cancer is the 2nd most common cancer in men worldwide.

 Prostate cancer is the 2nd most commonly occurring cancer in men and the 4th most common cancer overall.
 There were more than 1.4 million new cases of prostate cancer in 2020.

 The 10 countries with the highest rates of prostate cancer and the highest number of deaths from prostate cancer in 2020 are shown in the tables below.

 ASR = age-standardised rates.
 These are a summary measure of the rate of disease that a population would have if it had a standard age structure.
 Standardisation is necessary when comparing populations that differ with respect to age because age has a powerful influence on the risk of dying from cancer.

-Guadeloupe had the highest rate of prostate cancer in 2018, followed by Martinique.
+This table shows global prostate cancer incidence in 2020.
+Guadeloupe had the highest rate of prostate cancer in 2020, followed by Martinique.

 This table shows global prostate cancer mortality in 2020.
 Zimbabwe had the highest rate of prostate cancer mortality in 2020, followed by Barbados.